 WHEN I WAS IN drama school, a man insisted we had been in a long relationship and I had broken up with him.

 He maintained that I was speaking ill of him on television and writing nasty articles about him for newspapers and magazines.
 Nevertheless, he kept leaving red roses at my door and calling me at night for weeks.

 I once happened to be at home when he rang my doorbell late at night.
 He wanted to know why I had written yet another mean article about him.
 I was home alone, standing at the door in my robe.

 “Come in,” I said.
 “Let’s have coffee and talk things through.”
 I wanted to be friendly.
 I felt I owed that to everyone.

-Anna-Leena Harkonen emerged on the literary scene with her debut novel, How to Kill a Bull, at the age of 18.
+Anna-Leena Harkonen emerged on the literary scene with her debut novel at the age of eighteen.
 A year earlier, she had starred in a major feature film in her native Finland after the director spotted her at a youth theater event.